-- Profiled in the ESPN specials “Carry On” and “Carry On: Why I Stayed” with his best friend Leroy Sutton, which led to an invitation to learn judo at the U.S. Olympic Training Center
+- He was profiled in the ESPN specials “Carry On” and “Carry On: Why I Stayed” with his best friend Leroy Sutton, which led to an invitation to learn judo at the U.S. Olympic Training Center.

 EU and Switzerland Consent Processing and Data Transfer

 If you are a resident of a member state of the European Economic Area (including the European Union) and Switzerland Click Here